 Because independent continuants may gain and lose parts over time, the instance-level parthood relation on the side of continuants is indexed by time.
 The instance-level parthood relation on the side of occurrents, in contrast, holds always in a non-indexed way.
 Certainly a process can have as successive temporal parts subprocesses which differ in manifold ways.
 But it is here the participants in the process that change – and these participants are in every case continuants.

-Some continuant universals, such as larva or fetus are non-rigid, in the sense that if some organism a instantiates the universal larva at t, then it does not follow that a instantiates larva at all times at which a exists, since larva is a non-rigid universal.
+Some continuant universals, such as larva or fetus are non-rigid, in the sense that if some organism b instantiates the universal larva at t, then it does not follow that b instantiates larva at all times at which b exists, since larva is a non-rigid universal.
 Universals on the side of occurrents, in contrast, are always rigid, so that if an occurrent instantiates a universal at some time, then it instantiates this universal at all times.
 [16] This is because, while continuants can change their type from one time to the next (as when an embryo becomes a fetus, which in turn becomes an infant [13], no similar sort of change can be identified on the side of occurrents.

-3.1.2.4 First Approximation to a Solution of the Problem of Process Measurement Data remove (iv)The problem lies properly in the coverage domain of IAO.
+First approximation to a solution of the problem of process measurement data

+The problem lies properly in the coverage domain of IAO.
 Yet it needs to be dealt with here, since it gets to the heart of one seeming shortcoming of the BFO framework.

 A process of running can be described as increasing speed continuously over a certain interval of time.
 But again, it is more precisely the moving body that is changing, and not the process in which that body participates.
 Now we can of course talk as if given, say, a running with speed v, then there is some attribute of this process in addition to the running itself – namely the attribute that it is a process of increasing speed.
 And if BFO is to serve the needs of scientists in providing the basis for common vocabularies to be used in annotating measurement information, then it is of course essential that BFO provides some simple means for annotating attributions of this sort on the side of occurrents, just as it provides the means to annotate measurements and other of qualities to objects on the side of continuants.

 But our argument is that, for occurrents, such attributions are just a way of speaking: there is no extra first-class entity, in addition to the running process itself, which makes them true.
-How, then, do we respond to the need on the part of the users of BFO to annotate data deriving from measurement and other attirbutions which have processes as their targets?
+How, then, do we respond to the need on the part of the users of BFO to annotate data deriving from measurement and other attributions which have processes as their targets?

 Our response is, in first approximation, very simple: when we predicate, for instance, ‘has speed 3.12 m/s’, to a certain process of motion, then we are asserting not that that the process in question has some special quality (which the same process, in another scenario, might have lacked); rather, we are asserting that this process is of a certain special type.
 Thus an assertion to the effect that